All Episodes

 They must be taken off the street.

-But for simple pragmatic reasons, if we don't, they will, or a portion of them will become the predators 15 years from now.
+If we don't, they will, or a portion of them will, become the predators 15 years from now.

 And Madam President, we have predators on our streets.

-You know, if you want to go to the Twilight Zone part of this, you know, Biden yesterday praising the summer of love, the autonomous, the Chaz, the Chop, uh spaghetti potluck dinner zones.
+You know, if you want to go to the Twilight Zone part of this, you know, Biden yesterday praising the summer of love, the autonomous, the Chaz, the CHOP, spaghetti potluck dinner zones.

 We had city streets, entire city blocks taken over by anarchists and by radicals, taking over police precincts, burning police precincts to the ground.